Mojo Language: The Future of Programming for AI and Beyond

 ✅ 1.
 Python-Compatible

-Mojo runs Python code with seamless integration, making the learning curve minimal for existing developers.
+Mojo runs Python code seamlessly, making the learning curve minimal for existing Python developers.

 def add(x: int, y: int) -> int: